 Research is notably lacking in data on chronic health conditions – including OSA – within the LGBTQ community.

 The Institute of Medicine took action in 2011 to address these research shortcomings.
-They convened the Committee on Lesbian, Gay, Bisexual, and Transgender Health Issues and Research Gaps and Opportunities to identify:9
+It convened the Committee on Lesbian, Gay, Bisexual, and Transgender Health Issues and Research Gaps and Opportunities to identify:9